Companies Prepare for Fallout from East Coast Port Strike

 The clock has run out on an agreement that could have prevented worker strikes at East Coast and Gulf Coast ports and will leave shippers and West Coast ports adjusting to the fallout.

-A summer-long standoff between the International Longshoremen’s Association (ILA) and the U.S. Maritime Alliance (USMX) yielded no progress, which has led to a work will stoppage at ports such as New York-New Jersey, Savannah, Houston, and points in between after the current contract expired on Sept.
+A summer-long standoff between the International Longshoremen’s Association (ILA) and the U.S. Maritime Alliance (USMX) yielded no progress in collective bargaining, which has led to a work stoppage at ports such as New York-New Jersey, Savannah, Houston, and points in between after the current contract expired on Sept.
 30.

 President Joe Biden has said he will not invoke Taft-Hartley Act provisions to intervene in the strike despite the economic impact a strike would have shortly before the presidential election.
 Other potential means of mediating the dispute, such as the intervention by Labor Secretary Julie Su during the 2022-2023 West Coast port strikes, have so far not emerged.